PiStorm/pistorm.github.io/_pages/home.md

   - title: "Performance"
     excerpt: >
       PiStorm is fast.
 Very fast.
 The virtual CPU provided by Emu68 is a bare-metal JIT solution translating m68k instruction stream to AArch64.
-The performance varies depending on the translate code and can go as high as 1 MIPS per 1 MHz.
+The performance varies depending on the translated code and can go as high as 1 MIPS per 1 MHz.
 Enjoy CPU hungry software for the first time.
     url: "/docs/benchmarks/"
     btn_class: "btn--primary"